PENWrites: Pham Doan Trang

 No one wants to sit in prison.
 But if prison is inevitable for freedom fighters, if prison can serve a pre-determined purpose, then we should happily accept it.

-She goes on to detail the goals she has set for her imprisonment, asking friends to advocate for new laws to reform how Vietnam conducts elections and forms its National Assemblyencourage people to read her books, and to take advantage of her imprisonment as an opportunity to negotiate with the Vietnamese authorities
+She goes on to detail the goals she has set for her imprisonment, asking friends to ‘advocate for new laws to reform how Vietnam conducts elections and forms its National Assembly’, encourage people to read her books, and to ‘take advantage’ of her imprisonment as an opportunity to negotiate with the Vietnamese authorities.

 Trang also encourages supporters to take care of her ailing mother, from whom she had already been separated for more than three years as a result of being forced into hiding, urging us to ‘let her know that she and her daughter are not alone.’
+Her family were allowed to visit her in 2022, two years after her arrest.

 PEN continues to call for an end to the crackdown on bloggers, writers, and activists in Vietnam.